Jazz trombone: Bebop jazz trombone

 As the era of swing jazz ended, the new style of bebop jazz emerged from the early 1940s.
 Bebop was a faster form of swing that was played for its own sake, as opposed to swing jazz, which was played for dancing.
 In this era, the trombone was less often played as a solo instrument, as many of the passages in the music were too technically fast for the playing style that had developed during the swing era, as that style was held back by the slide more so.
-The leading trombonists at the time also worked on adapting and creating a new style to follow the fast paced bebop.
+The leading trombonists at the time also worked on adapting and creating a new style to follow the fast-paced bebop.
 The driving force of this stylistic movement was J.J.
 Johnson.
 He followed the influences of bebop jazz innovators Charlie Parker and Dizzy Gillespie while adding his own, smooth, slower form of playing over the fast tracks of bebop.
 J.J.
-Johnson eliminated mast of the glissando's, rips and such from his playing, replacing it with a more precisely articulated style, enlivened by extended chords and alterations characteristic of bebop.
+Johnson eliminated most of the glissandos, rips, and other such effects from his playing, replacing them with a more precisely articulated style, enlivened by extended chords and alterations characteristic of bebop.
 Although this level of slide trombone virtuosity had been previously displayed in brass bands by the likes of Arthur Pryor it was new to jazz trombone.

 Jazz techniques and equipment

-Typically when playing jazz music, it is preferred to be played on a standard small or medium bore tenor trombone with no extra attachments, as it will give the brightest sound and is more comfortable to play for longer periods of time in the extreme ranges of the instrument that you tend to hit playing jazz music.
+Typically jazz trombonists prefer to play on a standard small or medium bore tenor trombone with no extra attachments, which produce a brighter sound than large bore or valve-attachment trombones, and are more comfortable to play for extended periods of time in the extreme high range of the instrument.

-There are certain techniques that trombone players will prominently find in jazz music, or jazz inspired music, such as growling, scooping, falling, flutter tongue, use of mutes, multiphonics, and even recently with some players, distortion effects.
+There are certain techniques that trombone players will prominently find in jazz music, or jazz inspired music, such as growling, scooping, falling, flutter tonguing, use of mutes, multiphonics, and even recently with some players, distortion effects.

 Use of mutes

-The trombone, like most other brass instruments uses mutes from time to time in music in order to get a certain sound.
-There are many different types of mutes for different situations or desired sounds to be put out.
+The trombone, like most other brass instruments, can have its sound altered through the use of mutes.
+There are many different types of mutes commonly used in a jazz context.